Comedian, chocolate baron, gas princess: Ukraine's presidential candidates

 - Tymoshenko: gas princess -

-With her hair braided and wrapped around her head in a traditional peasant style, she became a face of the fight against voter fraud and Russian-backed leadership.
+With her hair plaited and wrapped around her head in a traditional peasant style, she became a face of the fight against voter fraud and Russian-backed leadership.

 She went on to serve as prime minister under the protest's co-leader Viktor Yushchenko.

-But her fortunes changed after she lost the 2010 presidential election to the pro-Russian politician Viktor Yanukovych.
+But her fortunes changed after she lost the 2010 presidential election to the pro-Russian politician Yanukovych.

+Tymoshenko's signature braided hairstyle has been replaced by a pony tail and thick glasses

 Tymoshenko faced a string of criminal investigations and was handed a seven-year jail term for abuse of power.
 The case was denounced by the West as politically motivated.